UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-11-30-team31-human-pose-estimation.md

 layout: post
 comments: true
 title: Human Pose Estimation
 author: Lina Lee
 date: 2025-12-12
 ---

 > This block is a brief introduction of your project.
-You can put your abstract here or any headers you want the readers to know.
+You can put your abstract here or any headers you want the readers to know .

 <!--more-->